-Lesbian Potentiality and Feminist Media in the 1970s is under contract with Duke University Press.
+Lesbian Potentiality and Feminist Media in the 1970s will come out with Duke University Press in early 2022.